mog96/Seed/README.md

 ## Client-side
 ### `templates`
 As in a typical Angular.js web app, this folder containts the HTML templates for all of the app's pages.

+User flow, as specified under 'Usage' above:
+`index.html` --> `session.html` --> `about.html` --> `quiz.html` --> `instructions.html` --> `tutorial.html` --> `instructions2.html` --> `tutorial2.html` --> `welcome.html` --> `game.html` --> `payment.html`

 * `about.html`
 Contains game instructions.
 * `admin.html`
 Admin page.
 Used by the game administrator to start a 'session', and then start a 'game' once the word 'READY' appears next to the MTurk ID of each user in a session.
 * `game.html`
+Game page.
+Uses `ngView` to display subtemplates located in `static/game`.
 * `index.html`
 User landing page.
 URL params include MTurk ID (required) and Assignment ID (currently optional).
 * `instructions.html`
+Tutorial splash page for sample round as employer.
 * `instructions2.html`
+Tutorial splash page for sample round as worker.
 * `payment.html`
+Payment page.
+Last page seen by the user.
 * `quiz.html`
 Quiz page.
 Uses `ngView` to display subtemplates located in `static/quiz`.
 * `session.html`
+Initial waiting page seen by user.
+User waits here until they have been added to a session, at which point a 'Proceed' button appears.
 * `tutorial.html`
+Template for tutorial as employer.
 * `tutorial2.html`
+Template for tutorial as worker.
 * `welcome.html`
 Template for 'waiting room' page, where a user waits to be matched with an opponent.
   - `TODO: Rename to something like 'waiting-room.html'.`